7 Identity Protection Tips for the Holiday Shopping Season

 Keeping a close eye on your credit can protect you from identity theft.
 You are entitled to a free annual credit report from one of the three major credit bureaus.
 If you have not reviewed your credit this year, request your report now from Experian, Equifax, and TransUnion.

-CI Information Management provides full-service records and information management throughout most of Southeastern and Central Washington state, as well as Northeastern Oregon.
+CI Information Management provides shredding and destruction services throughout most of Southeastern and Central Washington state, as well as Northeastern Oregon.

 For more identity theft prevention tips, please call us at 509-586-6090 or complete the form on this page.